Mistakes, miscommunications, and modifications in production

 Not all opportunities are deemed worthwhile to pursue, so some number will out of necessity be ignored.
 Delays in processing are an indicator that such disposition should be considered.

-Analyzing Goals → Requirements
+Analysis: Goals → Requirements

 Goals are analyzed and translated into requirements through the capture, refinement, and elaboration of context, intentions, and constraints into specific, testable conditions that must be satisfied.